ProvableHQ/leo/docs/rfc/007-type-aliases.md

 A type alias declaration introduces the identifier to stand for the type.
 Only top-level type alias declarations are supported;
-they are not supported inside functions or circuit types.
+they are not supported inside functions or struct types.

 In addition, the following changes to the grammar are appropriate.

 First, the rule
 ```
-circuit-type = identifier / self-type ; replace with the one below
+struct-type = identifier / self-type ; replace with the one below
 ```
 should be replaced with the rule
 ```
-circuit-or-alias-type = identifier / self-type
+struct-or-alias-type = identifier / self-type
 ```
-The reason is that, at parsing time, an identifier is not necessarily a circuit type;
+The reason is that, at parsing time, an identifier is not necessarily a struct type;
-it may be a type alias that may expand to a (circuit or non-circuit type).
+it may be a type alias that may expand to a (struct or non-struct type).
-Thus, the nomenclature `circuit-or-alias-type` is appropriate.
+Thus, the nomenclature `struct-or-alias-type` is appropriate.
-Consequently, references to `circuit-type` in the following rules must be replaced with `circuit-or-alias-type`:
+Consequently, references to `struct-type` in the following rules must be replaced with `struct-or-alias-type`:
 ```
 ; modified rule:
-circuit-construction = circuit-or-alias-type "{" ; modified
+struct-construction = struct-or-alias-type "{" ; modified
-                       circuit-inline-element
+                       struct-inline-element
-                       *( "," circuit-inline-element ) [ "," ]
+                       *( "," struct-inline-element ) [ "," ]
                        "}"

 ; modified rule: